brunohmg89/GCP-DigitalLeader/Annotation/Questions-6.md

 ---

 22. You are asked to deploy applications so that they are fault-tolerant and highly available.
 Since the customers are based only in India, you plan to use only one region.
-Which deployment area within a region would you use to deploy the applications?
+Which deployment area within a region would you use to deploy the applications?<br>
+    _Você será solicitado a implantar aplicativos para que sejam tolerantes a falhas e altamente disponíveis.
+Como os clientes estão localizados apenas na Índia, você planeja usar apenas uma região.
+Qual área de implantação dentro de uma região você usaria para implantar os aplicativos?_

     :white_check_mark: Zone
-        - Option A is correct.
-Zones are a deployment area within a region, and Zones can be utilized for deploying applications in a way that they are fault-tolerant and highly available.

     :black_large_square: Datacenter
-        - Option B is incorrect.
-If an application is deployed in a particular data center, and the data center is impacted by, say power failure or some calamity, the application would also go down.
-Hence, opting for a data center would not be the right choice.

     :black_large_square: Sub-Region
-        - Option C is incorrect.
-Sub-Region is an invalid option.

     :black_large_square: Datazone

+    > Option A is correct.
+Zones are a deployment area within a region, and Zones can be utilized for deploying applications in a way that they are fault-tolerant and highly available.<br>
+    _A opção A está correta.
+As zonas são uma área de implantação dentro de uma região, e as zonas podem ser utilizadas para implantar aplicativos de forma que sejam tolerantes a falhas e altamente disponíveis._

+    > Option B is incorrect.
+If an application is deployed in a particular data center, and the data center is impacted by, say power failure or some calamity, the application would also go down.
+Hence, opting for a data center would not be the right choice.<br>
+    _A opção B está incorreta.
+Se um aplicativo for implantado em um data center específico e o data center for afetado, por exemplo, por falha de energia ou alguma calamidade, o aplicativo também ficará inativo.
+Portanto, optar por um data center não seria a escolha certa._

+    > Option C is incorrect.
+Sub-Region is an invalid option.<br>
+    _A opção C está incorreta.
+Sub-região é uma opção inválida._

-        - Option D is incorrect.
-Datazone is an invalid option.
+    > Option D is incorrect.
+Datazone is an invalid option.<br>
+    _A opção D está incorreta.
+Datazone é uma opção inválida._

 ---

 23. You are working on implementing a solution that requires you to use a scalable, no-maintenance and serverless document database.
-Which of the below Google Cloud products would you use?
+Which of the below Google Cloud products would you use?<br>
+    _Você está trabalhando na implementação de uma solução que exige o uso de um banco de dados de documentos escalável, sem manutenção e sem servidor.
+Quais dos produtos do Google Cloud abaixo você usaria?_

     :white_check_mark: Firestore
-        - Option A is correct.
-Firestore is a Google product that is scalable, requires no maintenance, and it is a serverless document database.
+        -
     :black_large_square: Cloud Spanner
-        - Option B is incorrect.
-Cloud Spanner is incorrect because it is a relational database service, not a document database.

     :black_large_square: Memorystore
-        - Option C is incorrect.
-Memorystore, also known as Memorystore for Redis, is a fully managed Google’s in-memory data store service.

     :black_large_square: Cloud Bigtable

+    > Option A is correct.
+Firestore is a Google product that is scalable, requires no maintenance, and it is a serverless document database.<br>
+    _A opção A está correta.
+Firestore é um produto do Google escalonável, não requer manutenção e é um banco de dados de documentos sem servidor._

+    > Option B is incorrect.
+Cloud Spanner is incorrect because it is a relational database service, not a document database.<br>
+    _A opção B está incorreta.
+O Cloud Spanner está incorreto porque é um serviço de banco de dados relacional, não um banco de dados de documentos._

+    > Option C is incorrect.
+Memorystore, also known as Memorystore for Redis, is a fully managed Google’s in-memory data store service.<br>
+    _A opção C está incorreta.
+Memorystore, também conhecido como Memorystore for Redis, é um serviço de armazenamento de dados na memória do Google totalmente gerenciado._

-        - Option D is incorrect.
+    > Option D is incorrect.
 Cloud Bigtable is a big data database service, not a document database.
+    _A opção D está incorreta.
+O Cloud Bigtable é um serviço de banco de dados de big data, não um banco de dados de documentos._